 There are a few stops of light falloff in the corners at f/2.8, which almost completely dissipates by f/4.
 The lens is not completely distortion free.
-There are slight amounts of pin cushioning, not overly distracting, but a good lens profile should correct things in software.
+There are slight amounts of pin cushioning, not overly distracting, but a good lens profile should correct things in post.

 One advantage of a longer focal length is the quality of background blur or bokeh.
-The Zeiss Batis has f/2.8 and a nine-bladed diaphragm for achieving such an effect and the results are not disappointing.
+The ZEISS Batis has f/2.8 and a nine-bladed diaphragm for achieving such an effect and the results are not disappointing.
 With close-up subjects, the lens can easily punch out foreground items and produce a nice creamy background.
 Not as smooth as a wider aperture lens, but still very pleasing.

 Although this lens has good center and edge sharpness when wide open, it hits its sharpest at f/4.
 After f/16, diffraction starts to take its toll.
 The sharpness of a lens can be judged on many factors, but it’s also about the overall ‘look’ of the images, which counts.